Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • Good for seniors

-1. Taste of the Wild High Protein Dog Food – Best Overall
+3. Taste of the Wild High Protein Dog Food

 Taste of the Wild

-When it comes to the most innovative and scientifically developed dog foods on the market, Taste of the Wild never disappoints.
+When it comes to innovative and scientifically developed dog foods, Taste of the Wild never disappoints.
 This recipe has protein ingredients from roasted bison and venison as the primary source.
 It also has quinoa, millet, and chia seeds for an extra dose.

 The food includes proprietary probiotics designed to live in the gastrointestinal tract (GI) for optimal effectiveness.
 It is easy on the stomach and highly digestible.
 It’s an all-natural selection with no added corn, wheat, or other fillers.
 The ingredients are globally gathered from trusted and traceable sources.

-Taste of the Wild 9669 High Protein dog food is our number one choice in top-notch protein, among other benefits.
+Taste of the Wild High Protein dog food is our third pick for its top-notch protein, among other benefits.
 They are continually staying in tune with a dog’s digestive system and promoting products that reflect this.
 This specific recipe is also for dogs for all life stages.

 One big rave to note is that the Taste of the Wild brand was listed in a study by the FDA, linking the brand to canine dilated cardiomyopathy.
 While this particular recipe was not listed, the brand itself was.